List of video game genres: Wargame

 Wargames are a subgenre of strategy video games that emphasize strategic or tactical warfare on a map.
 Wargames generally take one of four archetypal forms, depending on whether the game is turn-based or real-time, and whether the game's focus is upon military strategy or tactics.

 Grand strategy wargame

-A grand strategy wargame is a wargame that places focus on grand strategy: military strategy at the level of movement and use of an entire nation state or empire's resources.
-An example of this is the Hearts of Iron franchise.
+A grand strategy wargame is a wargame that places focus on grand strategy- military strategy at the level of movement and use of an entire nation state or empire's resources.
+An example of this subgenre is the Hearts of Iron franchise.

 Sports

 Sports games simulate the rules and gameplay of real life sports to varying degrees of accuracy.
 The opposing team(s) can be controlled by other players or by artificial intelligence.

 Racing

 Racing games involve characters competing in races (typically with vehicles, although games like Sonic R and Mad Dash Racing focus on foot racing).
 Racing games have multiple subgenres, such as kart racers (which tend to involve go-karts, power-up items and are usually themed around popular media franchises, such as Mario Kart), arcade racers (featuring a fast-paced experience and far more liberal physics, most Need for Speed games serving as an example), and sim racers (which attempt to accurately simulate the operation of real motor vehicles, such as Gran Turismo and Forza Motorsport).